tensorflow/minigo/RESULTS.md

 led to weird ping-ponging behavior inside search, and changed to init to the average of the parent.

-Around v148, we realized we had the learning rate decay time off by an order of magnitude...oops.
+Around generation 148, we realized we had the learning rate decay time off by an order of magnitude...oops.
 We also started experimenting with different values for `c_puct`, but didn't really see a difference for our range of values between 0.8 and 2.0.

-Around v165, we changed how many games we tried to play per generation, from 12,500 games to 7,000 games, and also increased how many positions each generation was trained on, from 1M to 2M.
+Around generation 165, we changed how many games we tried to play per generation, from 12,500 games to 7,000 games, and also increased how many positions each generation was trained on, from 1M to 2M.
 This was largely due to how we had originally read the AGZ paper, where they say they had played 25,000 games with